Amrik Singh: Early life

-Birth and family

 Amrik Singh was born in 1948 as the son of Giani Kartar Singh Bhindranwale, the 13th leader of the Damdami Taksal.
 Manjit Singh was his younger brother.

-Education

-Amrik Singh studied at Khalsa College and received his MA and was on his way to completing his PhD, but never submitted his thesis as he began pursuing promotion of Sikh teachings.
+Singh studied at Khalsa College and received his MA and was on his way to completing his PhD, but never submitted his thesis as he began pursuing promotion of Sikh teachings.

 All India Sikh Student Federation

-Amrik Singh was made president of the AISSF on 2 July 1978 at large AISSF meeting held at Tagore Theatre, Chandigarh.
+Singh was made president of the AISSF on 2 July 1978 at a meeting held at Tagore Theatre, Chandigarh.

 Building Gurdwara Shaheed Ganj in honor of the Sikhs massacred in 1978

-Amrik Singh contributed significantly to opposing the Sant Nirankaris and to the building of the Gurdwara Shaheed Ganj, in B-Block Amritsar, at the spot where the 13 Sikh protesters were murdered by the Nirankaris.
-When no other organization came forth and the government refused to sell the land to Amrik Singh and the AISSF the AISSF Sikhs began building the Gurdwara wall at night so they could claim the land by force.
+Singh contributed significantly to opposing the Sant Nirankaris and to the building of the Gurdwara Shaheed Ganj, in B-Block Amritsar, at the spot where the 13 Sikh protesters were murdered by the Nirankaris.
+When no other organization came forth and the government refused to sell the land to Singh and the AISSF, they began building the Gurdwara wall at night so they could claim the land by force.
 Sikh youth would spend the entire night building the wall and it would be knocked down by the police the next day.
-A stand off between the police and the AISSF began and the police threatened they would shoot anyone on site, they were met with resolve from Amrik Singh who said they would do anything to raise the memorial for the martyred Sikhs.
+A stand off between the police and the AISSF began and the police threatened they would shoot anyone on sight.
+They were met with opposition from Amrik Singh who said they would do anything to raise the memorial for the martyred Sikhs.
 Eventually the police acceded to the demands of the Sikhs and the Gurdwara remains there today.

 Running for SGPC Elections

-In the General House Shiromani Gurdwara Parbandhak Committee (SGPC) elections of 1979, the first in 13 years, Amrik Singh ran and lost to Jiwan Umramangal.
-Amrik Singh was in the Dal Khalsa and Bhindranwale's group (who fielded about 40 candidates) running against the Akali Dal and ran for the SGPC Beas constituency.
-Notably one of The Dal Khalsa aim included establishing an independent Sikh State.
+In the General House Shiromani Gurdwara Parbandhak Committee (SGPC) elections of 1979, the first in 13 years, Singh ran and lost to Jiwan Umramangal.
+Singh was a member of the Dal Khalsa and Bhindranwale's group, which fielded about 40 candidates in total, running against the Akali Dal.
+Singh ran for the SGPC Beas constituency.
+Notably, one of the Dal Khalsa's aims included establishing an independent Sikh State.
 Some elements of the Congress party supported and backed Dal Khalsa's and Bhindranwale's group so they could undermine the Akalis.